- About SCAN

 Committee Co-Chairs:Fred Orelove and Meg Sander

-The primary focus of the TICN Introduction to Trauma and Resilience Committee is to develop a common language and understanding around our community on the impact of adverse childhood experiences and strategies to build individual and community resilience.
-Introduction to Trauma and Resilience Committee members take turns facilitating a 3 hour foundational training on trauma and resilience every other month around the community.
+The primary focus of the TICN Training Committee is to develop a common language and understanding around our community on the impact of adverse childhood experiences and strategies to build individual and community resilience.
+Training Committee members take turns facilitating a 3 hour foundational training on trauma and resilience every other month around the community.
 This training is always free and open to anyone in the community.
-The Introduction to Trauma and Resilience Committee has also provided this training to specific organizations upon request.
+The TICN Training Committee has also provided this training to specific organizations upon request.